COLGATE TOTAL® TOOTHPASTE WITH TRICLOSAN: THE TRUSTED CHOICE OF DENTAL PROFESSIONALS

-On September 2, 2016, the FDA issued final rules on consumer antibacterial hand soaps that prohibited the continued use of triclosan and 18 other antibacterial ingredients, effective in one year.
+On September 6, 2016, the FDA issued final rules on consumer antibacterial hand soaps that prohibited the continued use of triclosan and 18 other antibacterial ingredients, effective from September 6, 2017.
 The FDA concluded that soap manufacturers had not submitted adequate safety evidence for use in these products; the agency did not conclude that triclosan in soap is unsafe.
 The FDA’s rules with respect to consumer antibacterial hand soaps do not impact Colgate Total's® NDA approval, which has not changed.

 Colgate Total® is also the only toothpaste that is both approved by the FDA and accepted by the American Dental Association as safe and effective in helping to prevent gingivitis.